plooliveira/plooliveira/README.md

 ## Hello, I'm Paulo
 Web developer based in Orleans, SC.
 I am passionate about programming and technology.
-I love traveling, eating sushi, and spend time with the ones that I love.
+I love traveling, sushi, and spend time with the ones that I love.

 Let's take a look at my instance for 2020